Daramola98/Sms-Management-Application-API/README.md

 ## To undo migration to database on development environments
 * Run `yarn dev:undo:migration` for development environment

+## API FEATURES ##

+- Users can create a contact
+- Users can fetch all contacts
+- Users can get a contact
+- Users can delete a contact
+- Users can create a sms
+- Users can get all sms associated with a contact
+- Users can get a sms
+- Users can delete a sms

 ## API ENDPOINTS ##
 <table>
     <tr><th>HTTP VERB</th><th>ENDPOINTS</th><th>DESCRIPTION</th><th>QUERY</th></tr>